rails-engine/workflow_core/README.md

 Exclusive choice is a special transition that needs to configure conditions that determine how to transit to a branch.

-The condition is a Ruby expression, and running in a mRuby sandbox (powered by ScriptCore but it's also undone yet), and you can access form data through `@input[:payload]`, for example, there is a field named `approved`, we can check the field checked by `@input[:payload]["approved"]`
+The condition is a Ruby expression, and running in a mRuby sandbox (powered by [ScriptCore](https://github.com/rails-engine/script_core)), and you can access form data through `Input`, for example, there is a field named `approved`, we can check the field checked by `Input["approved"]`

 #### Run a workflow